- Season & Tickets

 Cohen New Works Festival

-The Cohen New Works Festival presented by the University Co-op is a week-long showcase of new work created by UT students held every other spring in various locations in and around The University of Texas at Austin campus.
+The Cohen New Works Festival presented by Broadway Bank is a week-long showcase of new work created by UT students held every other spring in various locations in and around The University of Texas at Austin campus.
 It is not just an event, but a celebration of a continuously ongoing process–the creation of new work.

 Inaugurated in 2001 as a ‘new play festival’, The Cohen New Works Festival was created and named in honor of David Mark Cohen, former head of playwriting for The University of Texas at Austin Department of Theatre and Dance.
 Cohen was killed in a car crash on December 23, 1997, but during his life, he was an adamant supporter of new work.
 In his honor, and through the generous support of Broadway Bank, the Cohen New Works Festival continues to explore the endless possibilities of devised and collaborative new work with no strings attached.

 Today, the Festival has evolved to include not just plays, but all mediums of student-generated new work.
 It is the largest festival of its kind, being run and organized entirely by a committee of graduate and undergraduate students, with the support of faculty co-producers.